 The software available on this phone works well, and you've got access to a whole host of extra Samsung services on top of the normal Android apps you expect from a modern smartphone.

-Samsung has fully embraced 5G in 2021 too, and all variants of the Galaxy S21 are 5G-compatible.
-Even if you’re not in a 5G-ready area, it essentially means you’re futureproofed ready for when 5G connectivity is more widely available.
+Samsung has fully embraced 5G for the S21 line too, as all variants of the Galaxy S21 are 5G-compatible.
+Even if you’re not in a 5G-ready area, it essentially means you’re futureproofed, ready for when 5G connectivity is more widely available.

 - A 4,000mAh battery inside that lasts the whole day